sivanmarom/media-service/README.md

 - IAM policy limited to `s3:PutObject`, `s3:GetObject`, `s3:DeleteObject`, `s3:ListBucket`
 - Bucket name + region in `.env`
 - Presigned URLs limited to 15 minutes by default
+- Each URL is signed specifically for the *PUT* method only — it cannot be reused for GET, DELETE, or other operations
+- This ensures uploads are time-bound and restricted to the intended action

 ---